pomahtik0/Contact-Zoo-at-home/README.md

   - And rate pets after order is finished.

 4. PetOwner:
-  - Can do everething Signed User can;
+  - Can do everething Authorized User can;
   - Add new of his pets;
   - Look through new contracts;
   - Look through active contracts;